krygergo/cloudsolver/README.md

          TLS communication because the initial connection for the certificate must be on a http connection because the https connection do not exist yet.
 If the certificate is not active within 5 minutes.
 Delete the frontend config and the certificate will become active and then reapply the frontend config to only use https connections.

+Step 13: For setting up the pipeline refer to the .github folder, and to set it up simply make a github repository.